ShatrovOA/dtFFT/docs/usage.rst

 during transposition, cycling through possible grid layouts to find an efficient configuration.
 On the host, it uses the same MPI datatypes as defined by environment variables in ``DTFFT_ESTIMATE``.
 On the GPU, it employs the same backend as specified in the configuration for ``DTFFT_ESTIMATE``.

-If a Cartesian communicator is provided, it reverts to ``DTFFT_ESTIMATE`` behavior, relying on the user-specified topology.
+If a Cartesian communicator is provided or plan is being created using :f:type:`dtfft_pencil_t` structure, it reverts to ``DTFFT_ESTIMATE`` behavior, relying on the user-specified topology.

 DTFFT_PATIENT
 _____________